Skip to content

 • A green flash for zero-emission vehicles (on the left-hand side)

-Spacing and sizing rules aren’t just fussy details – they’re key to keeping your plate readable by ANPR cameras and DVLA records.
-Here’s what you need for cars and vans registered after 1 Jan 1973:
+Spacing and sizing rules are key to keeping your plate readable by ANPR cameras and DVLA records.
+Here's what you need for cars and vans registered after 1 Jan 1973:

 • Character height: 79mm